Endangered National Park Rangers?

 Summer is prime vacation season for thousands of school kids, families, college students, teachers, and others.
 Groups travel together to visit U.S. national parks because of their accessibility, natural and historical rare beauty, sunny, warm weather June through August, and outdoor activities from camping and hiking to swimming and boating and more.

-Many journalists, environmental organizations (such as Public Employees for Environmental Responsibility), newspapers, and bloggers are writing about the national park budget woes.
+Many journalists, environmental organizations, newspapers, and bloggers are writing about the national park budget woes.
 It's a hot topic because parks are so fundamental to the American landscape, history, and culture.

 The National Parks Traveler points out a Philadelphia Inquirer editorial calling for an "end to ritual neglect" of national parks.
 Here's a quote: